SHARE-HF Decision Aid: Frequently Asked Questions (FAQ)

 EMR Note/Share Link

-Many clinical prediction models (also known as "risk scores" or "risk calculators") have been developed to predict outcomes in people with HF, each with their own strengths and limitations.
+Many clinical prediction models (also known as "risk scores" or "risk calculators") exist to predict outcomes in people with HF, each with their own strengths and limitations.
 To identify the best risk scores to use in our decision aid, we performed a comprehensive search, including a review of HF guidelines (Ezekowitz 2017, O'Meara 2020, Yancy 2013, Yancy 2017, Ponikowski 2016), and tertiary references (Dynamed, UpToDate), consultation with HF experts, supplemented with a search of PubMed (initially in July 2019 and last updated February 2025) and use of Web of Science’s "cited reference search" for systematic reviews and validation studies.
 We considered any risk score for inclusion if they met the following criteria:

 Evaluated outcomes of all-cause mortality/survival, all-cause hospitalizations, and/or HF hospitalizations at a timepoint of ≥1 year;